VesperQuartz/medsync/README.md

 ## Why you should use medsync

-MedSync simplifies healthcare by offering seamless appointment booking, automated staff scheduling, secure medical records, and instant notifications.
+MedSync simplifies healthcare by offering seamless appointment booking, automated staff scheduling, secure medical records.
 It saves time, enhances transparency, and improves communication, making healthcare management efficient and stress-free for both patients and medical professionals.